 For future reference, users are advised to be careful when planning to download software from both legitimate and suspicious freeware websites.
 Malicious files may have been included in the package of seemingly standard software products.

 The best method to deal with URL:Mal is by installing a powerful anti-malware program, or if such a program is already present, keeping it intact is crucial towards safety.
 A descriptive video about malware and how to deal with it is given below.
 Afterward, there are instructions on how to remove the threat.

 - Guide 1: How to Remove Svchost.exe URL:Mal from Windows.

-- Guide 2: Get rid of Svchost.exe URL:Mal from Mac OS X.
+- Guide 2: Get rid of Svchost.exe URL:Mal on Mac OS X.

-- Guide 3: Remove Svchost.exe URL:Mal from Google Chrome.
+- Guide 3: Remove Svchost.exe URL:Mal in Google Chrome.

 - Guide 4: Erase Svchost.exe URL:Mal from Mozilla Firefox.

 - Guide 5: Uninstall Svchost.exe URL:Mal from Microsoft Edge.

 - Guide 6: Remove Svchost.exe URL:Mal from Safari.